 The underarm is numbed with local anesthesia.
 The procedure is then performed and is completely comfortable for most patients.
 There are no incisions or cuts.
 The procedure takes about an hour from beginning to end.

 How does it work?

 miraDry’s technology delivers energy that is absorbed by the water in the sweat and odor glands in the underarm.
 It destroys the glands while cooling the overlying skin.
 Because hair follicles are in close proximity to the sweat glands, many hair follicles in the underarm area are also eliminated during the procedure.

 What results can I expect?

 You can expect immediate and lasting reduction in sweating.
 Once destroyed, sweat glands do not come back or regrow.
 An average of over 80% sweat reduction is achieved in one treatment.
 Results vary person to person.
 Most patients achieve their goals in 1 treatment.
 About 25% of patients have a 2nd treatment to improve their results.

 Is there any downtime?

 Most patients take a day after the procedure to ice the area, relax and recuperate.
 Exercise is typically resumed within several days.
 Patients generally use non-steroidal pain relievers like ibuprofen (Advil/Motrin) for a few days.
-Swelling of the underam, arm or chest, numbness, bruising, sensitivity, and nodularity in the treated area are common for several days post treatment.
+Swelling of the underarm, arm or chest, numbness, bruising, sensitivity, and nodularity in the treated area are common for several days post-treatment.